nugu-developers/nugu-ios/NuguUIKit/README.md

 ## Installation

 ### CocoaPods
-Nugu is available through [CocoaPods](https://cocoapods.org).
+NuguUIKit is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:
 ```ruby
 pod 'NuguUIKit'
 ```